cstrab/spreadsheet-db/README.md

 - [x] Database:
     - [x] Basic Postgresql local setup with initialization .sql script
 - [x] Setup:
-    - [ ] Makefile and .sh script files for dynamically generating Frontend, Backend, Database files at project start up
+    - [x] Makefile and .sh script files for dynamically generating Frontend, Backend, Database files at project start up
 - [x] Local Testing:
     - [x] Setup docker-compose for local testing
 - [x] CI/CD: No requirements
 - [x] Deployment: No requirements

+Current Limitations:
+- Works only for a single schema that will contain all tables
+- Only PostgresSQL database type has been tested
+- Dockerfiles and docker-compose.yml are not automated by Makefile setup
+- Handling for datatypes other than int and string in progress (float, bool, date, and datetime)